 Our cemetery contains the collective history, personal recollections and communal memories of countless individuals who have gone before us marked with the sign of faith.
 As we stroll among the quiet pathways and listen to the songbirds and gentle breezes that accompany us, we are reminded of God’s presence, Christ’s promise and the Spirit’s power to transform our lives.

-Time spent here remembering and reflecting on their lives will hopefully remind each of us of their personal legacy and our shared journey of faith.
+Time spent here remembering and reflecting on their lives will hopefully remind us of their personal legacy and our shared journey of faith.

-We have space available for both above-ground inurnments in our columbarium and traditional ground burials.
+We have space available for both traditional ground burials and above-ground inurments in our columbarium.

 The history of our parish cemetery is very much a part of our parish’s heritage.
 The parish cemetery now in use commenced operation about three years after the first log cabin church began serving our congregation.
 Part of the present cemetery land was purchased in 1847.
 An additional parcel was purchased in 1868 and the final nine acres were purchased in 1955.
 (Source: “St. Francis Borgia, 1844-1994,” published in celebration of the parish’s 150th anniversary.)